-The Governing Body will ensure that relevant staff have due regard to relevant data protection principles to enable them share (and withhold) personal information, including:
+The Governing body will ensure that relevant staff have due regard to relevant data protection principles to enable them share (and withhold) personal information in line with the Data Protection Act 2018 and the UK GDPR, including:

 - Being confident about the processing conditions for storing and sharing information for safeguarding purposes, including sensitive and personal information that should be treated as "special category personal data"; - Understanding that the "safeguarding of children and individuals at risk" is a processing condition that allows practitioners to share special category personal data.
-Information can be shared without consent where this is good reason to do so, to enhance the safeguarding of a child in a timely manner, if it is not possible to gain consents, or cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk of harm; it would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gain consent; it cannot be reasonably expected that a practitioner gain consent; it cannot be reasonably expected that a practitioner gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk; and - Not providing pupils' personal data where the serious harm test under the legislation is met, for example where the child is in a refuge or another form of emergency accommodation.
+Information can be shared without consent where this is good reason to do so, to enhance the safeguarding of a child in a timely manner if it is not possible to gain consents, or cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk of harm; it would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk; and

+• Not providing pupils' personal data where the serious harm test under the legislation is met, for example where the child is in a refuge or another form of emergency accommodation.

-The Governing Body recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+The Governing body recognises the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.

-The Governing Body will ensure that the school or college contributes to multi-agency working in line with Working Together to Safeguard Children (2018)
+The Governing body will ensure that the school or college contributes to multi-agency working in line with Working Together to Safeguard Children (2018)

-The Governing Body understands their role within the local safeguarding arrangements, and the senior leadership team and DSLs are aware of and follow the local arrangements.
+The Governing body understands their role within the local safeguarding arrangements, and the senior leadership team and DSLs are aware of and follow the local arrangements.

-Governors understand their statutory duty to co-operate and will act in accordance with the arrangements published by the Safeguarding Partnership.
+The Governing body understand their statutory duty to co-operate and will act in accordance with the arrangements published by the Safeguarding Partnership.

-Governors will allow access to children's social care services from the host local authority, and where appropriate, a placing local authority, to conduct, or consider whether to conduct, a Section 17 (S17) or a Section 47 (S47) assessment.
+The Governing body will allow access to children's social care services from the host local authority, and where appropriate, a placing local authority, to conduct, or consider whether to conduct, a Section 17 (S17) or a Section 47 (S47) assessment.

-The Governing Body understand that it is essential that children are safeguarded from potentially harmful and inappropriate online material.
+The Governing body understand that it is essential that children are safeguarded from potentially harmful and inappropriate online material.
 The Governing Body will do all they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
 The governing body will ensure the school has appropriate filters and monitoring systems in place.

-The Governing Body will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some children with SEND might be needed.
+The Governing body will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some children with SEND might be needed.

-The Governing Body is aware of the Ofsted Education Inspection Framework and the guidance to inspectors on inspecting safeguarding: Inspecting safeguarding in early years, education and skills settings.
+The Governing body is aware of the Ofsted Education Inspection Framework and the guidance to inspectors on inspecting safeguarding: Inspecting safeguarding in early years, education and skills settings.